nightscout/trio-docs/docs/overview/definition.md

 To use Trio, you are required to build the application from the source code.
 This does not require substantial technical know-how but is a time-consuming process.
 You may need to carry this out through several sessions on your first attempt.

 Upon installation, you will need to configure your settings appropriately.
-For step-by-step instructions on using the app, follow the [start-up guide](http://diy-trio.org/start-up-guide).
+For step-by-step instructions on using the app, follow the [New User Guide](../Setup/New-User-Setup.md).

 **Ready to Get Started?**
 Head to the [New User Guide](../Setup/New-User-Setup.md) to get started!